+In the Sequential pipeline dataflow, a few elements of the first phase are computed and the second phase is applied and this is repeated in an interleaved manner over time.
+As Fig.~\ref{fig:pipeline_figure} shows, this reduces the intermediate matrix footprint and naturally gives an energy advantage over Seq by avoiding expensive memory accesses down in the memory hierarchy (including DRAM).

+\textbf{SP-Generic.} This can be considered a na\"{\i}ve implementation for the SP dataflow.
+As Fig.~\ref{fig:MemHrch}b) shows, for SP-Generic dataflow, the intermediate data produced in the Aggregation phase is written by the PEs to the global buffer, and then read from there for computing the Combination phase.
+Thus, the intermediate storage required is equal to the number of elements pipelined which we define as \textit{Pel}.
+The intermediate data is broken down into granularities which we describe in detail in Section~\ref{sec:analysis_gran}.
+The feasible loop orders are shown in row 3 of Table~\ref{tables:interleave}, which is equivalent to the PP loop orders shown in rows 4-9.
+The total runtime of SP-generic is similar to the sequential dataflow, although the energy would be lower by avoiding the transfer of the Aggregation outputs to memory.

+\insertWideFigure{example-pipelineparallel}{PP strategies with different granularities: a) Element(s) wise a) Row(s) wise and a) Column(s) wise for the phase order AC.}

-In order to save memory and latency, the above SP-EnGN-like dataflow requires support to store intermediate outputs locally inside the processing element for the next phase to use it directly as input.
-The loop order pair for aggregation to combination phase should be (\{VF\}N, \{VF\}G).
-After, one iteration of temporal loop-nest of {V,F} is finished with all neighbors reduced, the accumulated data remains in the MAC units and then dimension G is streamed over it.
+\textbf{SP-Optimized.} In order to save both energy and latency, we can select a subset of intra-phase dataflows for Aggregation and Combination such that the outputs generated by Aggregation can stay local within the PEs' registers and be reused directly by the Combination phase.
+This avoids writing this intermediate data up the memory hierarchy to the buffer and reading it again.
+These dataflows are SP\textsubscript{AC}(V\textsubscript{x}F\textsubscript{x}N\textsubscript{t},V\textsubscript{x}F\textsubscript{x}G\textsubscript{t}) and SP\textsubscript{AC}(F\textsubscript{x}V\textsubscript{x}N\textsubscript{t},F\textsubscript{x}V\textsubscript{x}G\textsubscript{t}) for Aggregation to Combination order and are shown in Row 2 of Table~\ref{tables:interleave}.
+In this dataflow, the requirement is that the loop order pair for Aggregation and Combination phases should be (VFN, VFG) or (FVN, FVG).
+After the first iteration of temporal loop-nest of {V,F} is finished with all neighbors reduced, the accumulated data remains in the MAC units and then dimension G is streamed over it.